Unit 731: Post-occupation Japanese media coverage and debate

 Japanese discussions of Unit 731's activity began in the 1950s, after the end of the American occupation of Japan.
 In 1952, an infant girl at Nagoya City Pediatric Hospital died after being infected with E. coli bacteria; the incident was publicly tied to former Unit 731 scientists.
 Later in that decade, journalists suspected that the murders attributed by the government to Sadamichi Hirasawa were actually carried out by members of Unit 731.
 In 1957, Japanese author Shūsaku Endō published the book The Sea and Poison about human experimentation in Fukuoka, which is thought to have been based on a real incident.

 In 1950, former members of Unit 731 including Masaji Kitano founded the blood bank and pharmaceutical company Green Cross, for which Murray Sanders also served as a consultant.
 The company became the target of a scandal in the 1980s after up to 3,000 Japanese contracted HIV through the distribution and use of its blood products, which the Pharmaceuticals and Medical Devices Agency had deemed unsafe.

 The author Seiichi Morimura published The Devil's Gluttony (悪魔の飽食) in 1981, followed by The Devil's Gluttony: A Sequel in 1983.
 These books purported to reveal the "true" operations of Unit 731, but falsely attributed unrelated photos to the Unit, which raised questions about their accuracy.
 Also in 1981, the first direct testimony of human vivisection in China was given by Ken Yuasa.
 Since then, much more in depth testimony has been given in Japan.
 The 2001 documentary Japanese Devils largely consists of interviews with fourteen Unit 731 staff members taken prisoner by China and later released.
 Prince Mikasa, who was the younger brother of Hirohito, toured the Unit 731 headquarters in China, and wrote in his memoir that he watched films showing how Chinese prisoners were "made to march on the plains of Manchuria for poison gas experiments on humans."
 Hideki Tojo, who later became Prime Minister in 1941, was also shown films of the experiments, which he described as "unpleasant".

+Unit 731 youth corps member Hideo Shimizu spoke publicly about his involvement in the unit after visiting a museum exhibit with wartime pictures of Unit 731's headquarters.
+Shimizu held lectures and interviews about Unit 731, with some Japanese internet users dismissing his statements and denying wartime atrocities committed by Japan.
+In August 2025, Shimizu travelled to China and visited the Exhibition Hall of Evidences of Crime Committed by Unit 731 in Harbin, where he issued an apology for his actions.